Microfluidics in 2025: Applications, Trends & How It Work

 • Ease of fabrication and scalability: Balances research prototyping needs with industrial manufacturing demands.

-Lab-on-a-Chip (LoC): Miniaturizing the Laboratory
+Lab-on-a-Chip (LoC):

-• Genetic and molecular testing
+• Genetic screening and PCR

 Lab on a Chip, University of Hull